 An Artist’s perception of his work can resemble Bizarro World.
 Consider The Boss.
 Some of his best songs were never commercially released.
-Submitted for your consideration: a perfectionist is his own worst critic, sometimes misconceiving the quality of his finest work.
+A perfectionist is his own worst critic, sometimes misconceiving the quality of his finest work.
 As will be demonstrated, the picture below is no “stranger” than whatever mad criteria rejected the musical selections discussed here.
 Proceed with caution.
 This could divide your mind, generating dual personae: your conception of Springsteen prior to seeing the kitten and manatee (BKM); and whatever remains (AKM).
 In one fascinating respect, Bruce is more “eccentric” than Warhol, Dali, and Pynchon combined.

 This catchy gem had Top 40 potential in the way Pearl Jam’s biggest hit was Last Kiss.
 They share a vibe, yet it missed the final cut.
 This is why some of us endured Indiana Jones-like odysseys to acquire Springsteen bootlegs back in ye Olden Tymes, before everything was released in box-sets of outtakes.
 You kids don’t know how good you have it!